Queen's University Belfast

 The value of each scholarship is £500 and will be paid to the winners once they have arrived and registered at their host university.
 For more information on how to apply for this scholarship please link to www.butex.ac.uk.

 Students should investigate loans that may be available such as the application for Federal Student Aid.
 Scholarships have individual regulations, and students should contact the Financial Aid Office to determine if their scholarship is transferable.
 Another option is to research scholarships online or stop by our office for additional opportunities.

-MU students will apply for housing through Queen's Accommodation and Hospitality (http://www.stayatqueens.com).
 Queen's Accommodation and Hospitality is designed to provide students with a place to live which offers a balanced environment for studying and having fun.
-All rooms are self-catered, which means that students share kitchen facilities and make their own meals.
-Students can choose from either a single ensuite (with a private shower room) or a single standard (with a washbasin and shared bathroom facilities on the floor).
-The accommodation team is dedicated to helping support international students and assist them with their stay.
-Elms Village reception is staffed 24 hours a day/seven days a week.
+The accommodation team is dedicated to supporting international students and assists them with their stay.
+Elms Village is a 10 minute walk to the heart of campus and is situated in a desirable residential area of Belfast.

 Most students who study abroad have traditionally been juniors.
 Participants can study abroad any time after they have completed their first 24 credits.
 To participate, students are required to have a 3.0 G.P.A. or higher, both at the time of application and for all coursework taken prior to departure.
 The Director of Global Education and Partnerships will review applications, and a selection will be made shortly thereafter.